 Begin by estimating the expenditures needed to recruit for the role, the labor costs you will invest in vetting candidates, and the cost of infrastructure tools such as applicant tracking systems (ATS).
 Once all these costs are taken into account, the average hiring cost per employee comes to slightly more than $4,000.
 This includes labor costs for the time your internal staff will need to take away from their typical workload during the hiring process, which averages 42 days per hire across all sectors.

-The first phase of expenditures focuses on recruitment: fees for job listings and external recruitment agencies, travel costs for candidates, and investment in sourcing activities such as reaching out to community colleges, technical schools, and professional associations.
+The first phase of expenditures focuses on recruitment.
+You’re likely to incur costs including fees for job listings and external recruitment agencies, travel costs for candidates, and investment in sourcing activities such as reaching out to community colleges, technical schools, and professional associations.

 Onboarding and Training Costs

-On average, new hires require slightly more than a week of on-the-job training at an average cost of just over $1,200 per employee, including certifications, uniforms and protective gear, and compliance costs, as well as such onboarding endeavors as team building.
+On average, new hires require slightly more than a week of on-the-job training at an average cost of just over $1,200 per employee, including paying for certifications, uniforms and protective gear, and compliance costs.

-New hires may need to be equipped with tech such as smartphones, laptops, and software.
-Factor in the cost of workspace and support staff costs such as HR, payroll, and legal services.
+New hires may need tech such as smartphones, laptops, and software.
+Factor in the cost of their workspace and support staff costs such as HR, payroll, and legal services.
 Don’t forget to calculate the cost of perks such as subsidized meals, break rooms, and coffee, tea, and water.

 If your new employee is going to work offsite, you may need to provide wireless service and IT support, or even an expense account to purchase office supplies.